Tagirijus/ledger-add/README.md

 	Presets: market
 	Name or preset ('p ...')
 [Einkaufen]:

-If you want to chose the preset now, you can enter 'p market':
+If you want to chose the preset now, you can enter 'p market' (or delete it with 'd market'):

 	Name or preset ('p ...')
 [Einkaufen]: p market